This page documents the NT-local stub pattern and the active stub surfaces built on it.

 The progressive-stubs strategy lets us sequence the work:

-perf captures.This is the inverted ordering relative to “monolithic rewrite” and it
+perf captures.This is the inverted ordering relative to “monolithic rewrite” and it matches the same de-risking discipline used across the rest of the project: validate the bounded slice first, then make it the normal path.

 Some NT semantics genuinely cross processes.
 A FILE_SHARE_NONE open